Ajaymueller/Angular-note-task/README.md

 As for testing, it took a bit of research for me to understand more as, before this, I hadn't tested in a while.
 I could have probably tested more, probably the service in particular.
 I think I could have organised the test files a bit cleaner.
 I did try to use the arrange, act, assert method when testing.
+I wasn't able to finish the testing and, admittedly, I didn't understand some aspects but I am determined to understand it more.

 I did definitely enjoy learning more about testing.
 Although I probably made some mistakes with testing, I will definitely look to improve my testing abilities.